shifengxu/DANSM/README.md

 **DANSM: Distance-Aware Noise-Sample Matching**

-Code for ICLR 2025 paper: [Easing Training Process of Rectified Flow Models Via Lengthening Inter-Path Distance](https://openreview.net/forum?id=RaR3ETzyKp "ICLR 2025")
+Code for ICLR 2025 spotlight paper: [Easing Training Process of Rectified Flow Models Via Lengthening Inter-Path Distance](https://openreview.net/forum?id=RaR3ETzyKp "ICLR 2025")

 This paper aims to improve the training efficiency and reduce the computational cost of [Rectified Flow Models (RFM)](https://github.com/ermongroup/ddim), which are employed in